ThotaPavanKumar/ThotaPavanKumar/README.md

 # Hey, I am Pavan!
 Great to see you here! <img src="./wave.gif" width="30px">

-I am Pavan Kumart, i have completed my Bachelor's of engineering in Computer Science from [Osmania University](https://www.osmania.ac.in/).
-I am a  aspriring full stack web developer I am always open to collaborating on projects with innovative ideas and great problem solving manner.
-When I am not coding, you'll find me cooking in the kitchen or playing the video games .
+I am Pavan Kumar, I am an aspriring Full Stack web developer I am always open to collaborating on projects with innovative ideas and great problem solving manner.

 Find out more about me & feel free to connect with me here: